-This is a hands-on review of qTest test management tool by guest author Kaushal Amin, whose team is using this tool.
-See author details at the end of the article.
+This is a hands-on review of qTest Test Management Tool by guest author Kaushal Amin, whose team is using this tool.
+See the author's details at the end of the article.

 The software is designed to mesh seamlessly with typical Agile development and it provides a comprehensive set of options for the testing end of any project.
 It enables you to enter project requirements, extrapolate test cases, run them, and store all the results.

 In effect, you end up with a clear and transparent chain highlighting the lifecycle of every individual bug that gets raised.
 It’s always clear who was responsible for what.
 It will also plug directly into your existing bug tracking software and it’s stored in the cloud for easy access.
 There’s a 30-day free trial which supplies you with a license to use it for 5 users.

 What You Will Learn:

 My journey began with the free trial version of the qTest tool.
 After filling the site address (which is your cloud-based home on QASymphony’s server), and a few other details, I got a confirmation email, verified my account and I was in.
 That’s the great thing about Cloud-based solutions – there’s no download or installation procedure and you can sign in from anywhere.

 It’s worth reading through the quick guide that pops up when you first enter qTest as it really will help you get to grips with the software and its capabilities.
 The help guides are context-sensitive, so as you begin to explore, you’ll get relevant help explaining what you are looking at.
 The layout and main navigation options along the top are going to be easy to understand for any tester.

 This is what you’ll see: (Click on any image to enlarge)

 Test Plan – this enables testers to track the build schedule.